 I’ve been seduced by the smell of coffee from as early on as 7 years old.
 I always wanted a taste of the spoon my parents used.
-I used to snack on the old coffee beans in my mother’s kitchen and as teenager, I was awakened by the smell of coffee brewing in the kitchen despite sleeping 2 floors higher!
+I used to snack on the old coffee beans in my mother’s kitchen, when I was 7 or 8.
+As teenager, I was awakened by the smell of coffee brewing in the kitchen despite sleeping 2 floors higher!

 I can make a great cup of coffee for everyone, even people who don’t normally drink or don’t even like coffee!